Desperation grows at Ukraine border as thousands try to flee war

 Both Ukrainian and Polish authorities have said that anyone from any nationality is permitted to cross.

-But with reports of delays of people from Africa, the Middle East and Southeast Asia piling up, countries have begun to express their concern.
+But with reports of delays of people from Africa, the Middle East and southeast Asia piling up, countries have begun to express their concern.

-Nigerian Foreign Minister Geoffry Onyeama said he raised the issue that “Ukrainian border guards [were] hindering the exit of Nigerian citizens” with his Ukrainian counterpart, Dmytro Kuleba.
+Nigerian foreign minister Geoffry Onyeama said he raised the issue that “Ukrainian border guards [were] hindering the exit of Nigerian citizens” with his Ukrainian counterpart, Dmytro Kuleba.

 “[Mr Kubela] asserted that Ukrainian border guards have been instructed to allow all foreigners to leave.
 He promised to investigate and revert quickly,” he added on Twitter.